fellowship-of-clean-code/git-versioning/tutorial.md

 git commit -m "<type>: <did something>" -m "<longer description (optional)>"
 ```

+You can use `git commit --amend` to add revisions to the last commit
+you made!

 Short diversion: `git add -i`, a way to interactively select which changes you want
 to stage to be committed.